alexwkleung/Lilian/README.md

     These aren't the most optimal solutions but I will be improving the efficiency in the near future.
 Of course, this will change over time and I'll be sure to update this list.

+    Reinventing the wheel isn't the most ideal, however I personally think it's a good challenge.

-2. Q: Does Lilian offer blog features such as pagination, post search, RSS, etc?
+2. Q: Does Lilian offer blog features such as pagination, post search, RSS, Table of Contents, etc?

     A: At the moment, Lilian does not offer pagination, post search, RSS, user comments, theme switching, etc. While these features are nice to have, Lilian is not meant to be a replacement of [insert site generator/blog util here].
-However, once Lilian's core is more stable, I plan on adding these features as additional utilities that can be imported into `post-util.ts`.
+However, once Lilian's core is more stable, I plan on adding more features as additional utilities that can be imported into `post-util.ts`.

 # Contributions